Florida A&M drum major death ruled a homicide

 ORLANDO, Fla A medical examiner has ruled the death of a Florida A&M University drum major a homicide by blunt force trauma sustained during a hazing incident, according to a news release on Friday.

-Robert Champion, 26, died after a performance by the school's internationally renowned band at the annual Florida Classic in Orlando on November 19.
+Robert Champion, 26, died after a performance by the school's internationally renowned band in Orlando on November 19.

 Champion, a music major from Atlanta who served as one of six drum majors for the historically black college's 375-member Marching "100" band, vomited and complained that he could not breathe on a band bus after the game.